Executive Director, Kellogg Institute for International Studies

 130 Hesburgh Center

-Steve Reifenberg is the Executive Director of the Helen Kellogg Institute for International Studies at the University of Notre Dame, where he also teaches a course on international development.
+Steve Reifenberg is executive director and associate professor of the practice at the Kellogg Institute for International Studies at the University of Notre Dame.

 Steve with Texas A&M International University freshmen